kmarkus/microblx/doc/tutorial.md

 ```bash
 ubx_ilaunch -webif -c platform_2dof_and_control.usc
 ```
-to enable the webinterface at [localhost:8888](localhost:8888) .
+to enable the *web interface* at [localhost:8888](localhost:8888) .
-In order to visualise the data saved by the logger in the _\tmp_ folder, consider [kst](https://kst-plot.kde.org/) or any other program that can visualise a comma-separated-value file.
+In order to visualize the data saved by the logger in the _\tmp_ folder, consider [kst](https://kst-plot.kde.org/) or any other program that can visualize a comma-separated-value file.
 ###Some considerations about the fifos

 First of all, consider that each  (iblock) fifo can be connected with multiple input and multiple output ports.